 [Claude Code] How to Create and Use Skills - Your Own Slash Commands

-If you're rewriting the same prompt every time, you can use the
+If you're rewriting the same prompt every time

 "Write a blog post.
-Oh, by the way, you should always write it in this style...
-Do I need to explain it again?"
+Oh, but always use this style... do I have to explain it again?"

 Skills are Claude Code's custom slash commands.
-You can save your favorite prompt patterns in a file, so you can recall them with a single short command like /blog-write.
-After creating and using it, I found myself thinking, "I wish I'd known about this a long time ago."
+If you save a prompt pattern in a file, you can bring it back with a short command like /blog-write.
+After using it myself, I kept thinking, "I wish I had known this sooner."

-skill = markdown file with prompt template + slash command registration
+Skill = a Markdown file that contains a prompt template + slash command registration

-No complicated setup, just create a file and it becomes a slash command.
+No complicated setup.
+Create one file and it becomes a slash command.

 Preparation

-First, let's understand where skill files are stored.
+First, let's look at where skill files are stored.

 ~/.claude/skills/